How can I Get Rid of The Damp Basement Smell in My London Home?

 All London homes experience a damp smell every once in a while, both old properties and new.
 Dampness can be a result of your daily activities, like cooking and washing dishes.
 So even homes fitted with damp proofing materials might have dampness every now and then.

-With damp comes the unpleasant odour, making your whole house smell like a wet basement.
+With dampness comes an unpleasant odor, making your whole house smell like a wet basement.
 There are several ways to combat it and we at Damp Proof London have compiled a list of our seven best tips.
-Before you start tackling the damp smell, however, you should identify the cause of the odour and the areas it’s affecting.
+Before you start tackling the damp smell, however, you should identify the cause of the odor and the areas it’s affecting.

 What’s Causing the Damp Smell?

 Damp can be the result of a plumbing leak, damaged roof, saturated basement walls, or other structural problems.
-Check your home for “easy” signs of damp, like wet clothing.
+Check your home for “easy” signs of dampness, like wet clothing.
 If you still cannot locate the source of the damp smell, then look at your pipes, rain gutters, and walls.
-It’s possible the dampness and resulting damp smell comes from one of these areas.
+It’s possible the dampness and resulting damp smell come from one of these areas.

 Which Areas Are Affected?